Branded roundel graphic

 We are a high-volume centre for prostate cancer treatment and receive referrals for UK and international patients who do not have these treatment options available to them.

-Your diagnosis for prostate cancer
+About prostate cancer

 Prostate cancer is the second most common cancer among men worldwide, affecting one in seven men, and is more prevalent in men over the age of 50.
 Key risk factors include age, race, a family history of prostate cancer, certain genetic factors and possibly lifestyle factors such as obesity, diet, activity.

 Prostate cancer does not show symptoms in its early stages but as the disease progresses, certain symptoms may become noticeable.
 Tests to find prostate cancer early when it is curable with least invasive treatments may be worthwhile.
-Generally, common symptoms of benign prostate enlargement but not necessarily prostate cancer are:
+Generally, symptoms of benign prostate enlargement but not necessarily prostate cancer are:

-• Trouble urinating or a decreased force in the stream of urine
+• trouble urinating or a decreased force in the stream of urine

-• Blood in urine or semen
+• blood in urine or semen

-• Bone pain
+• bone pain

-• Unexplained weight loss
+• unexplained weight loss

-• Unexplained fevers
+• unexplained fevers

 Early diagnosis